Actor: Terminology

-The term actress
+The term "actress"

+According to the OED, the earliest recorded occurrence of the term "actress" in reference to stage performance came in 1608 in the anonymous play Famelie of Love.

+Seventeenth-century English writers sometimes used the forms "actoress" or "actoresse" to refer to a female appearing on stage.

-According to the OED, the first occurrence of the term actress was in 1608 and is ascribed to Middleton.
-In the 19th century, many viewed women in acting negatively, as actresses were often courtesans and associated with promiscuity.
-Despite these prejudices, the 19th century also saw the first female acting "stars", most notably Sarah Bernhardt.
+In the 19th century, many people viewed women in acting negatively, as actresses were often courtesans; females on stage had become associated with promiscuity.
+Despite such prejudices, the 19th century also saw early female stage "stars", most notably Sarah Bernhardt.

-After 1660, when women first started to appear on stage in England as well, the terms actor or actress were initially used interchangeably for female performers, but later, influenced by the French actrice, actress became the commonly used term for women in theater and film.
-The etymology is a simple derivation from actor with -ess added.
+After 1660, when women first started to appear on stage regularly in England, the terms actor or actress initially applied interchangeably to female performers, but later, influenced by the French actrice, actress became the common term for women in theater and film.
+The etymology derives from actor with -ess added.
 When referring to groups of performers of both sexes, actors is preferred.

-Within the profession, the re-adoption of the neutral term dates to the post-war period of the 1950s and '60s, when the contributions of women to cultural life in general were being reviewed.
-When The Observer and The Guardian published their new joint style guide in 2010, it stated "Use ['actor'] for both male and female actors; do not use actress except when in name of award, e.g. Oscar for best actress".
+Within the acting profession, the re-adoption of "actor" as a gender-neutral term dates to the post-war period of the 1950s and '60s, when the contributions of women to cultural life in general came under scrutiny.
+When The Observer and The Guardian published their new joint style-guide in 2010, it stated "Use ['actor'] for both male and female actors; do not use actress except when in name of award, e.g. Oscar for best actress".
 The guide's authors stated that "actress comes into the same category as authoress, comedienne, manageress, 'lady doctor', 'male nurse' and similar obsolete terms that date from a time when professions were largely the preserve of one sex (usually men)."
 (See male as norm.)
-"As Whoopi Goldberg put it in an interview with the paper: 'An actress can only play a woman.
-I'm an actor – I can play anything.
-The UK performers' union Equity has no policy on the use of "actor" or "actress".
-An Equity spokesperson said that the union does not believe that there is a consensus on the matter and stated that the "...subject divides the profession".
+Whoopi Goldberg stated: "An actress can only play a woman.
+I'm an actor – I can play anything."

+The UK performers' trade-union Equity has no policy on the use of "actor" or "actress".
+An Equity spokesperson said that the union does not believe that there is a consensus on the matter and stated that the "... subject divides the profession".
 In 2009, the Los Angeles Times stated that "Actress" remains the common term used in major acting awards given to female recipients (e.g., Academy Award for Best Actress).